FIXTradingCommunity/fix-orchestra-spec/v1-1/orchestra_spec.md

 ### Provenance

+**[PLACEHOLDER: Update this section to make a clear recommendation of DC terms to be used and their semantics]**

 The `<metadata>` element is used to identify a particular Orchestra file and the issuer of that file.
 It can contain any of the elements defined by the Dublin Core XML schema.
 Recommended elements include title,